reimagined/resolve/docs/write-side.md

 Commands are executed by objects that encapsulate domain logic.
 These objects are called Domain Objects.
 Domain Objects are grouped into Aggregates.
 In a CQRS/ES app, an aggregate is a transaction boundary.
 This means that any given aggregate should be able to execute its commands without communicating with other aggregates.

-Since the write side is used only to perform commands, your aggregate can be compact, and only keep state required for command execution.
+Since the write side is used only to perform commands, your aggregate can be compact, and only keep the state required for command execution.

-See Martin Fowler's definition for aggregates in the DDD paradigm: [https://martinfowler.com/bliki/DDD_Aggregate.html](https://martinfowler.com/bliki/DDD_Aggregate.html)
+See Martin Fowler's definition for aggregates in the DDD paradigm: [https://martinfowler.com/bliki/DDD_Aggregate.html](https://martinfowler.com/bliki/DDD_Aggregate.html).

 In reSolve, an aggregate is a static object that contains a set of functions of the following two kinds: